Design Science

 Certifications & Trust Signals

-• Experience presenting at industry conferences like the HFES Health Care Symposium.
+• Presents expertise at industry events like the HFES Health Care Symposium.
 Source

 “HFES Health Care Symposium 2025: Pushing Boundaries and Questioning Traditions”